Odisha: Agitating teachers suspend stir till Dec 20 after govt forms committee | Education

 - India

-The primary school teachers agitating outside the Odisha assembly put their stir on hold till December 20 on Wednesday after the government announced that it has formed a committee to look into their demands.
+Primary school teachers agitating outside the Odisha Assembly put their stir on hold till December 20 after the government announced that it has formed a committee to look into their demands.

-United Primary School Teachers' Association (UPSTA), under the banner of which thousands of teachers from across the state were protesting since Sunday, announced the decision after a core committee meeting.
+United Primary School Teachers' Association (UPSTA), under the banner of which thousands of teachers from across the state were protesting since Sunday, announced the decision on Wednesday after a core committee meeting.

 UPSTA leader Rajesh Mohanty said that keeping in view Chief Secretary SC Mohapatra's promise, the association decided to suspend the agitation for now.